RohanSaha2006/AgriInsight/notebooks/README.md

 # Notebooks Directory

-This directory contains all Jupyter notebooks used in our analysis:
+This directory contains the Jupyter notebook used for our agricultural data analysis:

+- **impactx-agriculture.ipynb**: Comprehensive analysis notebook containing:
-- 01_data_preparation.ipynb: Data cleaning and preprocessing
+  - Data cleaning and preprocessing
-- 02_exploratory_analysis.ipynb: Analysis of production patterns
+  - Exploratory data analysis of production patterns
-- 03_predictive_modeling.ipynb: Model development and evaluation
+  - Predictive model development and evaluation
-- 04_food_security_analysis.ipynb: Food security assessment
+  - Food security and vulnerability assessment
-- 05_recommendation_engine.ipynb: Crop recommendation system
+  - Crop recommendation system

+Our analysis follows a cell-by-cell approach where each section builds upon previous insights to create a complete agricultural data science pipeline.